Galadion1337/AppProg-Final/README.md

 Based on a point system, you can determine what plants are suitable for you!

 You can exit out of the application at any time.
 You can also click on ABOUT THE APP to view more information that could be helpful towards your knowledge in plants as well as the goal of the "Small Buds" application.

+## The Quiz

+The quiz will take in your specific input using the instructions in the "Instructions" tab.
+From these pieces of information, your score will be totalled up into the best fitting plant type for you.
+You may then take your information and check out potential starting plants in that category on the main page.
+Remember, this is only a suggestion!
+Don't feel limited by the results in any way - they are merely a recommendation based on the information provided in the quiz for the easiest fit into your life.

+## The About

+The about window will provide a slighty deeper look into the motivations and resources behind "Small Buds".